Mohini-Potwar/Ecommerce-Website/README.md

 This website's was built using the following technologies:-

-HTML and CSS for the website layout and styling JavaScript for client-side interactivity
+HTML and CSS for the website layout and styling.
+JavaScript for client-side interactivity.